CommE2E/comm/docs/dev_environment.md

 brew install watchman; brew upgrade watchman
 ```

-## nvm
+## Node Version Manager

-Node Version Manager is a tool that helps us make sure we use the same version of Node on our server between prod and dev environments.
+Node Version Manager (nvm) is a tool that ensures we use the same version of Node on our server between prod and dev environments.

 ```
 brew install nvm; brew upgrade nvm